hugi-codes/Airline-Passenger-Satisfaction/README.md

-# Airline-Passenger-Satisfaction
+# ✈️ Airline-Passenger-Satisfaction
-This repo is work in progress.
-It is the final project of the [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) offered by [Data Talks Club](https://datatalks.club/).
+This repo represents the final project of the [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) offered by [Data Talks Club](https://datatalks.club/).
 For more information on the expected deliverables, please see [this file](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/projects).
 Please see my Machine Learning Zoomcamp [repo](https://github.com/hugi-codes/Machine-Learning-Zoomcamp/tree/main) for information on the course syllabus and course homework.

+🎉 Live Streamlit App

+You can check out the live version of the Streamlit app here: [Streamlit App](https://airline-passenger-satisfaction-h9xpcyhyboangktpbakp9g.streamlit.app/)

 ## Problem Description
 This project focuses on analyzing airline passenger satisfaction based on a dataset derived from a customer satisfaction survey.
 The dataset includes various attributes such as demographic details, travel characteristics, and passenger ratings on different aspects of their journey (e.g., inflight services, seat comfort, and cleanliness).

 The primary objective is to identify the key factors influencing passenger satisfaction and develop a classification model to predict whether a passenger is satisfied or neutral / dissatisfied.
 Insights from this analysis can help airlines improve service quality and enhance customer experiences.